Tampa, Florida: Winter

 Since the Tampa area is home to a diverse range of freeze-sensitive agriculture and aquaculture, hard freezes, although quite rare, are a major concern.
 Hard freezes, defined as a temperature of 28 °F or below for several hours, occur rarely in the Tampa area, every five to twenty years depending on the exact location.
-The last widespread freeze occurred on the morning of January 18, 2018, when the official temperature at Tampa International Airport dropped to 29 °F. The lowest temperature ever recorded in Tampa was 18 °F on December 13, 1962.
+The last widespread freeze occurred on the morning of January 18, 2018, when the temperature at Tampa International Airport dropped to 29 °F. The lowest temperature ever recorded in Tampa was 18 °F on December 13, 1962.
 The only snowfall officially recorded in Tampa occurred on January 19, 1977, with local accumulations ranging between a trace and 0.2 in.

 Spring

-Tampa has a slow increase in average temperatures beginning in mid-February, and spring brings mostly warm and sunny weather to the area.
+Tampa has a slow increase in average temperatures beginning in mid-February.
+Spring brings mostly warm and sunny weather to the area.
 While temperatures in late spring approach summertime values, the rainy season does not usually begin until June, leading to the threat of brush fires from approximately late March until May.
-Occasionally, a late-season cold front pushes through the area, potentially bringing a brief round of severe weather followed by a few days of unseasonably cool temperatures.
+Occasionally, a late-season cold front pushes through the area, potentially bringing a brief round of severe weather, followed by a few days of unseasonably cool temperatures.